Harishmadahvan/employee-management-system/README.md

 This project manages **Employees** and **Departments** with complete CRUD operations, form validation, global exception handling, pagination, and search.
 It follows a clean layered backend architecture and a responsive Angular frontend that consumes REST APIs.

-**No authentication/authorization** is included intentionally to keep the project interview-friendly and easy to explain.
+**No authentication/authorization** is included intentionally to keep the project interview-friendly and easy to explain

 ## Features